lunevsuperior/lunevsuperior/README.md

-- 👋 Hi, I’m @lunevsuperior
+- 👋 Hi, I’m Alex.
 - 👀 I’m interested in electronics and mechanics.
 In short in robotics.
+Also in сompetitive programming.
-- 🌱 I’m currently learning c/c++
+- 🌱 I’m currently learning c/c++.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to discussing on competitive programming.
 - 📫 How to reach me: lunev.superior@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:
 - ⚡ Fun fact: I' not stupid, but that's not for sure...

 <!---